seeingthroughthenet/nibbana-the-mind-stilled/manuscript/markdown/sermon-05.md

 value, some might think that the clinging is not yet over for the *arahants* - that there is still a little bit left.

-The *arahant*, though he has attained release and realized *Nibbāna*, so long as he is living in the world, has to relate to the external objects in the world somehow through his five senses, making use of them.
+The *arahant*, though he has attained release and realized Nibbāna, so long as he is living in the world, has to relate to the external objects in the world somehow through his five senses, making use of them.
 Seeing it, some might conclude that it is because of some residual clinging.
 But we have to understand